BlockchainCommons/law-and-advocacy/README.md

 ### Project Sponsors

-Thanks to our project sponsors for their support of `$projectname`:
+Thanks to our project sponsors for their support of **Law & Advocacy**:

 ![](https://www.blockchaincommons.com/images/sponsors/dcd-logo.png)